MilenZapryanoff/MilenZapryanoff/README.md

 ### Hello!
 My name is Milen 👋

-I am currently learning JAVA and working as an IT Business analyst.
+I am currently working as a Senior IT Business Analyst in one of Bulgaria's leading financial institutions.

+Recently completed my Software Engineering education with a focus on Java, equipping me with solid programming and problem-solving skills.
+While my current role centers around IT and business analysis, I’m eager to explore opportunities where I can apply my Java knowledge and grow as a developer.

 So far I've collected the following certificates :

+  + Diploma for Software Engineering with Java - [certificate](https://softuni.bg/certificates/details/229894/c18aaf2a)

   + Containers and Cloud

   + Software Engineering and DevOps - [certificate](https://softuni.bg/certificates/details/229493/33d3fd1b)

   + JavaScript Front-End  - [certificate](https://softuni.bg/certificates/details/212421/4bad96be)